The Midwest Sociological Society is governed by a Board of Directors, but much of the organization’s work is accomplished by its standing committees.

 Please send applications for appointment to the Publications Committee Chair Joan Hermsen, following the directions below.

 Applicants who have experience with referred publications are encouraged to apply.
 Nominations are accepted until Aug.
 1st, or until two qualified candidates have been determined.
 To apply, please indicate in the subject line of your cover email that you are applying for the committee membership.
-Send your vita and brief application letter, as attachments, to Chair Joan Hermsen via the MSS Exec Office at [email protected].
+Send your vita and brief application letter, as attachments, to Chair Chris Conner via the MSS Exec Office at [email protected].

 Scholarship Development